 As the air continues to cool, water vapor again condenses into liquid droplets.
 The condensed liquid droplets are then removed from the air stream in another separator and automatically discharged to drain by an automatic condensate drain trap.

 Finally, the air passes through the secondary side of the air-to-air heat exchanger, where it is re-heated by the incoming hot air.
-The re-heating of the outgoing air is to prevent downstream pipe sweating, and increasing the effective volume of the air, enabling it to do more work.
+The re-heating of the outgoing air prevents downstream pipe sweating and increases the air’s effective volume, enabling it to do more work.
 It will take longer for a pipe exposed to cool atmospheric temperatures to drop from the re-heated temperature to a point less than +35°F.

 - Constant dewpoint of +35°F to +50°F (dependent on ISO class)

 - Low maintenance costs, with no chemical or desiccants to add or replace